romancek/Simulator/README.md

 Simulator
 =========
-This is simulate the distributed system.
+This simulate the distributed system.

 Process has any algorithms and channels.
 These processes run a/synchronous.